Vidura: In popular culture

 Vidura is considered as the Mahachohan in the Theosophical world.
 Mahachohan is said to be the chief of a Social Hierarchy of the trans-Himalayan mystics.
 Most characters in the Mahabharata were reincarnations of one God or the other.
-Vidura was the reincarnation of Dharmaraja, more popularly known as Yamadharmaraja, who was born as a maid's son due to the curse of sage Mandavya.When Vishnu decided to take birth as Krishna, other deities also incarnated along with him.
+Vidura was the reincarnation of Dharmaraja, more popularly known as Yamadharmaraja, who was born as a maid's son due to the curse of sage Mandavya.
+When Vishnu decided to take birth as Krishna, other deities also incarnated along with him.
 This is seen both in the Mahabharata and in the Ramayana.
 For example, in the Ramayana, the sage Narada was born as Vibhishana.

 Vidura Niti, or Vidura's Statecraft, narrated in the form of a dialogue between Vidura and King Dhritarashtra, is considered the precursor in some ways of Chanakya Neeti by Chanakya.

 Vidura is held to be a paragon of truth, dutifulness, impartial judgement and steadfast dharma.
 He is considered the embodiment of the inner consciousness of the Mahabharata.
 The curse carried by Narada was also transferred to Vidura.
 The curse that though he being bestowed with ultimate knowledge and wisdom about the past, the present and the future, he would not be believed.

 Kaka Vidura, a Hindi minor poem by Rambhadracharya, has Vidura and his wife Sulabha as central characters.

 Vidura Bhiksha is a Malayalam poetry work by Ullur S. Parameswarayyar.

+A banyan tree standing in the village of Vidhurashwatha in Karnataka, India is believed to have been planted by Vidura.